marcelwtng/marcelwtng.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I am Marcel.
 I am PhD Stundent in Business/Applied Economcis at KU Leuven.
 My research interests lie between empirical industrial organization, digital markets and their regulation as well as the economcis of innovation.
+Check out my new working paper on algorithmic pricing in e-commerce.